 Tip: sprinkle extra Borax and use a pumice stone for any harsh stains or even scratches!
 Polishes like a charm.
 Simple and easy, now you can make sure things stay clean while your kiddos have other plans.

 Are you ready to see the video?
-Check it out below:
+Check it out in the how-to card below:

 For more homemade cleaners and related inspiration, check out these articles!